ujjwalpandeyjava/HelpDocs/GIT.md

 `rm -rf .git`

-## Remove files that are already tracked by Git
+## Remove cached files

+Files that are already tracked by Git and you added in .gitignore

-`git rm -r --cached .` Remove the files from the Git index
+`git rm -r --cached .` Removes the files from the Git index

-`git add .` Add all the files back to the index

-Now commit and push
+> now git add all and commit and push

-## Directly open the git repo on browser from git folder

-`git config --get remote.origin.url`

 ## Remove `HEAD` from a Git repository